Articles Index

 When Congress passed the Health Insurance Portability and Accountability Act (HIPAA) in 1996, the law mandated that all policies sold in the small group market must be guaranteed issue.

-Guaranteed issue for group health insurance means that an insurer must offer a policy to an employer, employee or dependent of the employee, regardless of claims history, pre-existing conditions or health status, according to NAHU.
-Although group insurers cannot refuse coverage due to a member's pre-existing condition, they can screen the medical history of group applicants and impose a waiting period before covering those conditions.
+Guaranteed issue for group health insurance means that insurance companies must offer a policy to an employer, employee or dependent of the employee, regardless of claims history, pre-existing conditions or health status, according to National Association of Health Underwriters (NAHU).
+Although group insurers cannot refuse coverage due to a member’s pre-existing condition, they can screen the medical history of group applicants and impose a waiting period before covering those conditions.

 The plan must also be "guaranteed-renewable" unless there is nonpayment of premium or the employer has committed fraud or intentional misrepresentation or has not followed the terms of the contract.